-There will be four on-campus intensives throughout the program to provide hands-on learning experience with opportunities to meet faculty and become acquainted with cohort classmates while engaging in learning activities and completing competency requirements.
+There will be 1 on-campus orientation and 2 on-campus intensives throughout the program to provide hands-on learning experiences with opportunities to meet faculty and become acquainted with cohort classmates while engaging in learning activities and completing competency requirements.
 Intensives extend over a period of 2-3 full days.

-Intensives are mandatory to achieve course expectations and program outcomes.
-Failure to satisfactorily complete all required intensives will result in the delay of program progression.
+Attendance is mandatory for on-campus orientation and all on-campus intensives.
+Failure to attend orientation or an intensive and satisfactorily complete all required activities during the intensives will result in the delay of program progression, academic probation, or dismissal from the program.

-All FNP students are emailed complete intensives details well in advance of each session.
+All FNP students are emailed information and an agenda well in advance of each session.
 Students are responsible for their own lodging and transportation arrangements.
 There are no housing facilities available on campus.
 A list of hotel recommendations may be requested.
-The School of Nursing provides continental breakfast and lunch each day.